-- P. For repeated CDE activities, program providers must be able to demonstrate a process to ensure that the activities continue to meet all PACE Standards and Criteria. - Q. Program providers will assure that the program provides a welcoming environment for participants and will work to prevent harassing, abusive or improper behavior by staff, faculty or by participants toward each other.
+- P. For repeated CDE activities, program providers must review the activities at least once every three years, or more frequently if indicated by new scientific developments, to ensure that the content is current, accurate and continues to meet all PACE Standards and Criteria. - Q. Program providers will assure that the program provides a welcoming environment for participants and will work to prevent harassing, abusive or improper behavior by staff, faculty or by participants toward each other.